 So, when you're looking for one, be sure to use Provider Finder.
 From cost and quality information for in-network providers to candid reviews from real patients, Provider Finder is a valuable tool to help you find the right health care solutions.
-Go to TRS-Care Standard and click Doctors and Hospitals to get started.

-Go to https://www.bcbstx.com/trscarestandard and click Doctors and Hospitals to get started.
+Go to www.bcbstx.com/trscarestandard and select Doctors and Hospitals to get started.